top of page

 • Require security practices: Enforce standards like multi-factor authentication (MFA), strong data encryption, and immediate notification of security incidents.

-• Restrict access: Grant vendors access only to the systems and data necessary for their specific tasks—no more, no less.
+• Restrict access: Give vendors access only to the systems and data they need for their specific tasks—nothing more, nothing less.

 • Ask for proof: Go beyond certificates.
-Request audit documentation or real-world examples of how vendors comply with your security requirements.
+Request audit documentation or real examples of how vendors meet your security requirements.

 Step 5: Implement Zero-Trust for Vendor Access

-Zero-Trust is built on one core belief: no user or device should be trusted by default—especially those outside your organization.
+Zero-Trust is based on one main idea: no user or device should be trusted by default, especially those outside your organization.

 To apply Zero-Trust in vendor management: